IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs.rst

     The resource group id

+  signature_server_url (False, str, None)
+    URL of signing service

   plan (True, str, None)
     (Required for new resource) The plan type of the HPCS Instance

+  service_endpoints (False, str, None)
+    Types of the service endpoints.
+Possible values are `public-and-private`, `private-only`.

-  admins (True, list, None)
+  signature_threshold (True, int, None)
-    (Required for new resource) Crypto Unit Administrators
+    (Required for new resource) Signature Threshold Value

   location (True, str, None)
     (Required for new resource) The location where the HPCS instance available

-  signature_server_url (False, str, None)
-    URL of signing service

-  failover_units (False, int, None)
-    The number of failover crypto units for your service instance

-  tags (False, list, None)
-    None

   revocation_threshold (True, int, None)